ghc/ghc/doc/markup.rst

     [some link](http://example.com)

-The link text is used as a descriptive text for the URL, if the output format supports it.
+The link text is used as a description for the URL if the output format supports it.

 Images